parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 Flash Stock LMY48V but keep TWRP
 Flash this zip
 Flash SuperSU.
 IN THAT ORDER.
-If you don't root it will bootloop because su is used in an init.d script Reboot
+If you don't root it will bootloop because su is used in an init.d script Reboot (THE FIRST BOOT WILL TAKE 5-10 MIN)
-Wait for device to spontaneously reboot
-Proceed with setup
+Wait for device to spontaneously reboot (this boot will take ~35 sec) Proceed with setup

 Features: